Raghav323/Alfetta/PID_Controller.md

 #### Adjusting Proportional Gain

-1. If you have nonzero derivative gain in your system, a good starting value for the proportional gain is 1/100 of the derivative gain value.
+1.If you have nonzero derivative gain in your system, a good starting value for the proportional gain is 1/100 of the derivative gain value.

-2.
-3. If you are not using derivative action in the system, find a starting value for the proportional gain.
+2.If you are not using derivative action in the system, find a starting value for the proportional gain.
 In most control systems, a gain of between 1 and 100 is a good point to start.

 3.If you see oscillation drop the proportional gain by factors of 8 or 10 until the oscillation stops.

-4. If you don’t see oscillation, increase the proportional gain by factors of 8 or 10 until you start seeing oscillation or excessive overshoot.
+4.If you don’t see oscillation, increase the proportional gain by factors of 8 or 10 until you start seeing oscillation or excessive overshoot.

 5.Once you are close, fine tune the proportional gain by factors of two until you see oscillation, then back the gain off by a factor of two or four.